maping-id/resize-image-yolo/README.md

 # resize-image-yolo
-This tool for resizing image for preparing dataset in training yolo Alat ini digunakan untuk meresize image yang digunakan sebagai dataset pada training yolo
+This tool used for resizing image in preparing dataset in training yolo

 ## HOW TO USE
 1. buat dua buah folder dengan nama "preprocess" dan "postprocess" #tanpa tanda petik, tulisan harus sama